HomeFairness IndexBangladesh Pilot Results — April 2026

 Majority perceives governance as structurally unfair

-An OFI of 1.74 places this cohort in the Majority Unfair range (1.81–2.60 threshold), approaching the Strong Unfairness Consensus boundary (below 1.80).
+An OFI of 1.74 places this cohort in the Strong Unfairness Consensus range (1.00–1.80), at the upper boundary of that range.
 Across all five governance domains, participants consistently judged prevailing practices as falling short of structural fairness standards — no domain scored above 1.89.

 The near-alignment of OFI (1.74) with the average institutional trust score (1.88) is consistent with Equitism’s theoretical prediction: populations perceiving high governance unfairness show proportionally low system trust.